POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 To get a better idea of how long it may take for your visa to be processed, you can also use their visa – global processing times database.

 To further simplify the whole process, ask for assistance from your agency.
-They will likely guide you in applying for the correct visa that you’ll need.
+They will likely guide you in applying for the correct visa you need.

 2. Common Job Search Requirements